yusuf-musleh/frontend-code-challenge/README.md

 ## Requirements

-At a minimum, there are 5 things I need like to see:
+At a minimum, there are 5 things I need to see:
 * You should be able to add items through the front end application
 * A list of all the items on the items page
 * The checkout page should have all the items that you chose to checkout